This telescope glossary is designed to help you understand any acronyms or terms you may not be familiar with when reading our articles.

 Red dot sight, red dot finder (RDF)

 A type of sight used on many inexpensive telescopes that simply projects a red dot onto the sky.
-RDFs are extremely cheap and easy to operate, but due to the lack of light-collecting ability provided by a finderscope nor the reticle markings provided by a reflex sight they are pretty useless for pointing at anything besides the Moon, planets, stars, and maybe a few bright deep-sky objects.
+RDFs are extremely cheap and easy to operate.
+But due to the lack of light-collecting ability provided by a finderscope nor the reticle markings provided by a reflex sight they are pretty useless for pointing at anything besides the Moon, planets, stars, and maybe a few bright deep-sky objects.

 Reflex sight